 What happens when the MAU limit is reached?

 We do not impose a hard cap on MAUs.
 We'll never halt access or send you a weird bill based on overages.
 We allow for variance as we know a company's user base can grow unexpectedly over time.
 That said, we do limit the amount of users that will be saved in your dashboard.

 Do you have a REST API?

-Yes!
 All of our SDKs are built on top of the LaunchDarkly REST API.
 In fact, the entire LaunchDarkly web site is driven via the same API, so it’s heavily tested and complete.
-If you want to build a custom integration, export your data, or want to use LaunchDarkly on a platform that we don’t currently support, this API reference is the place to start.
+If you want to build a custom integration or export your data this API reference is the place to start.